codedthinking/eventstudy/README.md

 **generate** (optional) | Name of the frame to store the coefficients and their confidence interval.

 # Background
 `xthdidregress` returns ATET between `t` and `t-1` whenever `t` is before the treatment.
 That is, pretrends are reported as first differences, whereas actual treatment effects are reported as difference relative to the period before treatment.
 This can lead to misleading event study plots.
-The `eventstudy` command transforms the coefficients into a correct event study relative to a baseline.
+The `eventbaseline` command transforms the coefficients into a correct event study relative to a baseline.

 # Remarks
 The command can only be run after `xthdidregress`.